Robert Schuman: French minister

 After the war, Schuman rose to great prominence.
 He initially had difficulties because of his 1940 vote for Petain and for being one of his ministers.
 In September 1944, General Jean de Lattre de Tassigny, the commander of the French First Army, sought him out to become a political advisor in the affairs of Alsace-Lorraine, the minister of war, Andre Diethelm, demanded shortly later that "this product of Vichy be immediately kicked out".
 Schuman had been a former minister of Pétain and a parliamentarian who had voted to grant him full powers and so, under the ordinance of 26 August 1944, he was considered ineligible for public office, stricken with indignité nationale.
 On 24 July 1945, Schuman wrote to Charles de Gaulle to ask him to intervene.
 De Gaulle answered favourably, and on 15 September, Schuman regained his full civic rights, becoming able to again play an active role in French politics.

 Schuman was Minister of Finance in 1946 and Prime Minister from 1947 to 1948.
 He assured parliamentary stability during a period of revolutionary strikes and attempted insurrection.
 In the last days of his first administration, his government proposed plans that later resulted in the Council of Europe and the European Community single market.
 Becoming Foreign Minister in 1948, he retained the post in different governments until early 1953.
-When Schuman's first government had proposed the creation of a European Assembly, it made the issue a governmental matter for Europe, not merely an academic discussion or the subject of private conferences, like The Hague Congress of the European Movements earlier in 1948.
+When Schuman's first government proposed the creation of a European Assembly, it made the issue a governmental matter for Europe, not merely an academic discussion or the subject of private conferences, like The Hague Congress of the European Movements earlier in 1948.
 (Schuman's was one of the few governments to send active ministers.)
 The proposal saw life as the Council of Europe and was created within the tight schedule that Schuman had set.
-At the signing of its Statutes at St James's Palace, London, on 5 May 1949, the founding states agreed to defining the borders of Europe based on the principles of human rights and fundamental freedoms that Schuman enunciated there.
+At the signing of its Statutes at St James's Palace, London, on 5 May 1949, the founding states agreed to define the borders of Europe based on the principles of human rights and fundamental freedoms that Schuman enunciated there.
 He also announced a coming supranational union for Europe that saw light as the European Coal and Steel Community and other such Communities within a union framework of common law and democracy: